Everest Base Camp Trek: Best 14 days Itinerary, Season, and Cost

 Join the Everest Base Camp trek.
 It's an amazing journey through the Himalayas, right to the base of the tallest mountain in the world.

 The Everest Base Camp trek is one of the world’s most iconic high-altitude adventures.
 Settled in the lap of the tallest peak in the world, Mount Everest has an elevation of 8,848.86 m (29,031 ft).
-The base camp sits at 5,364 meters (17,598 ft), offering a way to view the majestic Mount Everest and its towering neighbors.
+The Everest Base Camp height is 5,364 meters (17,598 ft), offering a way to view the majestic Mount Everest and its towering neighbors.

 This classic EBC trek journey starts with a scenic flight to Lukla.
-Then, you trek through Sherpa villages like Namche Bazaar.
+Then, you trek through Sherpa villages like Namche Bazaar in the Everest Region.
 You’ll pass through dense forests, cross high suspension bridges, and visit ancient monasteries.
 The camp is in Sagarmatha National Park, a UNESCO World Heritage Site famous for its stunning mountain views and rich Sherpa culture.

 Days of struggle feel worth it when you get a glimpse of Everest every once in a while as a motivation to move forward.
 Reaching the feet of Everest through luscious forests, cool breezes, and friendly people in the villages.
 Mount Everest's view from base camp is not so visible, so most folks who trek to Everest base camp in Nepal also climb Kala Patthar, a beastly little climb that affords you a great view of Mt.
 Everest.